 From evolutionary psychology we know that women need to feel safe and it is precisely the human instinct to survive that will keep them attracted to men who portray qualities of virility, courage, protection and strength.
 On a subconscious level this instinct within us implies that we will want to stay close to the knowledge of how to survive and an environment which would protect us in times of possible danger and harm.
 This almost animal attraction and desire that we feel for some men is more about the qualities that they arouse in us, such as safety and protection; and any time they show us their perseverance and ability to fight for us and provide for us, in a loving and trustworthy way, we’d feel attracted to them.
 At the end of the day, it doesn’t matter how hot that man is – a woman needs, on a very basic biological level, to feel safe and protected and she will always be attracted to a man who exhibits healthy masculine qualities.

 The reason why I am talking so much about fear is because many women spend their lives living with it, without even realizing it.
-It is important for all of us human beings to realize and acknowledge the fears that we have, so that we can release them.
-Through that awareness, we would be able to make more conscious decisions in our lives, rather than have unconscious intentions dominate our choices.
+It is important for all of us human beings to realize and acknowledge the fears that we have and through that awareness, we would be able to make more conscious decisions in our lives, rather than have unconscious intentions dominate our choices; we must be able to make our choices based on what we truly want and need, based on love, rather than based on fear or pressure.
+And when fears run deeply unconscious, we end up making choices that may not be in our best interest and will lead us down the wrong path.
+Sometimes when a deeply seated fear is not integrated, we might even choose a badly-tempered partner, someone who is controlling and domineering, because we are projecting that fear externally.
+But if we spend some time to reflect, connect with ourselves and are honest with ourselves, we will then be able to make better choices with more awareness.
+Love is not supposed to make us feel scared, dominated, controlled, suppressed and oppressed – love is free and makes us feel more free, which implies that we feel safe to be free, to be as we are.
 Wanting to have a strong partner by our side doesn’t mean that we are weak or that we can’t handle life – of course we can and we already are.
 But there is inequality which is not just social but also biological, and it is absolutely natural to want to have our needs met.

 Emotional safety and holding the space.